rbuerki/Data-Engineering-Nanodegree/4_AWS_Redshift_DWH_project/README.md

 Our music streaming startup, Sparkify, has grown their user base and song database and move their processes and data onto the cloud.
 The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-After setting up an AWS Redshift cluster, the task is building an ETL pipeline that:
+After setting up an AWS Redshift cluster on an AWS EMR cluster, the task is building an ETL pipeline that:

 - extracts the JSON data from S3
 - stages them in Redshift, and
 - transforms them into a star schema with a set of dimensional tables.

 The big difference to the first project (with a local postgres database) is, that the, much bigger, data is now distributed over different nodes.
-So you have to think about how to optimize the partitioning and table design.
+So you have to think about how to optimize the partitioning and table design with DIST and SORT Keys and a general distribution strategy.

 (Two demo notebooks are included to give some advice / background on this topic.
 They are not directly related to the project.
 See also resources in the end of this Readme.)